Having your screening test

-We know having a smear test can be stressful, so we want it to be as quick and easy as possible.
+We know having a test can be stressful, so your health provider will work with you to ensure it is as quick and easy as possible.

 What to expect

-It’s important to have a smear taker you’re comfortable with.
-See Where to go for your smear test for tips.
+It’s important to have a health provider you’re comfortable with.
+See Where to go for your screening test for tips.

 If you have a disability or health condition

-If you have any special requirements that may make having a cervical smear test a bit more challenging, let your smear taker know beforehand.
-Tell them know what you need when you make your appointment, and on the day.
+If you have any special requirements that may make having the test a bit more challenging, talk to your health provider beforehand.
+Let them know what you need when you make your appointment, and on the day.

 Bringing a support person

 You are welcome to bring a support person or member of your whānau with you.